 DOWC tests the drinking water quality for all constituents as required by the State Water Resources Control Board - Division of Drinking Water (SWRCB-DDW) and the United States Environmental Protection Agency - Federal Regulations (EPA).
-This report shows the results of our most current monitoring for the period of January 1 - December 31, 2023 including results which are current but were taken in previous years.
+This report shows the results of our most current monitoring for the period of January 1 - December 31, 2024 including results which are current but may have been taken in previous years.
+The SWRCB-DDW allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our data, though representative, are more than one year old.
+All samples are taken per the SWRCB-DDW schedule specific for this district.

 DOWC tests for both "Regulated and Unregulated" contaminants.
-This consumer confidence report provides results for only contaminants which were detected in your district's system.
+This water quality report, also know as the consumer confidence report, provides results for only contaminants which were detected in your district's system.

 Water for the Del Oro Water Co., River Island District, Territory 1 (DOWCRIT1) is produced from wells.
 Specifically, Wells No.: 2, 5, 11, 12, 14, 23, 30, 31, 32, 33 and 34.
+In 2024, the contruction was completed on the surface water treatment plant which utilizes water from the Pleasant Valley Cannal.